Naojen/SNOMED-Coding/README.md

 <p align="center"><em> Step-wise response of ERAG for a given pathology report </em></p>

 ## ERAG-based SNOMED Coding with models provided by Meta
-This is the same as PRW where LLama models are deployed directly from the meta website.
+This is the same as PRAISE where LLama models are deployed directly from the meta website.
 The docker file  and script are provided in /ERAG/RAG_meta/.